Wetooa/hackerrank-stuff-repo/README.md

 # hackerrank-stuff-repo
-A repo for hackerrank solutions in case I wanna review them or smth
+A repo for hackerrank solutions in case I wanna review them or smth I know, this shit looks dirty and unorganized af

 # unsolved problems
 there are some unsolved problems here which still remain unmarked, will probably do so in a while